mdochertyastro/masters_project/journal/weekly_diary/week3.md

 - [ ] Initial Overleaf Setup
 - [ ] Use vit CPU locally with pip 2020
 - [ ] If doesnt work, try from source with a branch altering the requirements.txt
-- [ ] Set up global repo with submodules
+- [x] Set up global repo with submodules
 - [ ] Reformat meeting1 and 2 and convert HW to these scripts for week1 and 2 (complete handwritting overhaul)

 ## End of Day Thoughts:

+- Made very good progress today 10/10.
+- Made good strides with the repo (still some things to frame in - more information needed beofre programming decisions can be made)
+-

 ## Morning Session: